savagevince/bare/week-4/table-relationships/README.md

 There are three types of relationships which can exist between tables in a relational database - one-to-one, one-to-many, and many-to-many.
 Looking at the latter two, we'll try to answer four questions.

-a) What is the structure of the relationship?
+- What is the structure of the relationship?
-b) How is the relationship represented in a database?
+- How is the relationship represented in a database?
-c) How is the relationship established using SQL?
+- How is the relationship established using SQL?
-d) How do we make use of the relationship to query data?
+- How do we make use of the relationship to query data?

 ## One-to-many
 ### What is the structure of the relationship?